Azzraya/Nexus/TERMS_OF_SERVICE.md

 - Data will be deleted after 30 days

 ### By Us
-We may terminate your access if:
+We may terminate or suspend your access if:
-- You violate these Terms
+- You violate these Terms of Service
-- You violate Discord's Terms of Service
+- You violate Discord's Terms of Service or Community Guidelines
-- You abuse or exploit the Bot
+- You abuse or exploit the Bot or our infrastructure
 - You engage in illegal activities
+- You harass, threaten, or harm our staff or community
-- We discontinue the service
+- We discontinue the service (with 30 days notice when possible)
+- Legal or regulatory requirements necessitate termination

+**Appeal Process:** You may appeal terminations by contacting our support server.
+We will review appeals in good faith but are not obligated to reinstate access.

 ## Intellectual Property